Yandex Cloud

 --max_insert_block_size=100000 < hits_v1.tsv

-You can get the host FQDN with a list of hosts in the cluster.
+You can get the host FQDN from the cluster’s host list.

-4. Wait for the operation to complete, as data insertion may take some time.
+4. Wait for the operation to complete, as importing the data may take some time.

-Check data placement in a clusterCheck data placement in a cluster
+Check data placement within a clusterCheck data placement within a cluster

 1. Connect to the database.